Farbod-Mohr/Minesweeper/docs/Implementation_Plans.md

 2. Inside the loop, use `InputHandler::getAction()` to capture user input and determine the desired action.
 3. Based on the action returned, update the board state accordingly:
     - Movement (W, A, S, D, or the Arrow Keys): Use the `Board::selectCell(int r, int c)`, `Board::unselectCell(int r, int c)`, and the `selctedCell` pointer in the Board class to move the selection around the board according to the input.
 Must make sure that the selection does not move into WALL cells.
 The cell that has been selected should have its color changed to cyan when rendered.
 When a new cell is selected, the previously selected cell should be unselected.
 Selecting a cell involves updating the `selectedCell` pointer inside the Board class to point to the new cell and the `isSelected` property of the Cell object itself to `true`.
 It must then and unselect the previous cell, setting its selected state to false.
-    - Digging (E, Space or Enter): Call the `digCell(int x, int y)` funtion with the coordinates of the currently selected cell.
+    - Digging (E, Space): Call the `digCell(int x, int y)` funtion with the coordinates of the currently selected cell.
 If the dug cell is a mine, set its state to exploded and end the game.
 If it's safe, reveal it.
 If it has 0 adjacent mines, recursively dig all adjacent cells, calling the `digCell(int x, int y)` with the coordinates of a 3x3 grid around the cell we just dug.
 Update the `dugCells` property in the Board class accordingly.
 After each dig, the game should check if the player has won via the `Board::hasWon()` function, which checks if the number of dug cells equals the total number of safe cells.
-    - Flagging (F): Toggle the flagged state of the currently selected cell using a `toggleFlagCell(int x, int y)` function.
+    - Flagging (Q): Toggle the flagged state of the currently selected cell using a `toggleFlagCell(int x, int y)` function.
 Flagged cells cannot be dug.
 Update the `flagCount` and `minesRemaining` properties in the Board class accordingly
 4. After handling the input, call the `Board::render()` function to update the board's display.

 **Data Modified**: